-Throughout his 25 year career David has advised on a wide range of clinical negligence claims on behalf of both claimants and defendants.
+Throughout his 25 year career David has advised on a wide range of clinical negligence claims.
 He receives instructions in claims arising from both General Practice and hospital medicine.

 He has extensive experience in handling the larger more complex quantum disputes and has built up significant experience in medical inquests, most recently involving issues touching upon the work of the Infected Blood Inquiry.